How To Add Charts And Graphs To WordPress

 - Layout & Chart Area – Configure the layout (total size of chart) including the width and height of the chart as a number of percentage, background color for the main area of the chart and the chart border width and color, and the placement and size of the chart area (where the chart itself is drawn, excluding axis and legends).

-Charts and graphs added to the Visualizer Library can easily be accessed by type …
+Charts and graphs added to the Visualizer Library can be accessed by their type …

-Plugin Usage
+Visualizer Plugin Usage

 First, create a new post or page (or open an existing one) …

-Next, place your mouse cursor where you would like to insert your visual element into your content and click on the ‘Add Media‘ button …
+Next, place your mouse cursor where you would like to insert your visual element into your content and click on Add Media …

 Click on ‘Visualizations‘ …

-Select the chart or graph to be added to your content and click the “insert” icon …
+Select the chart or graph to be added to your content and click on the “insert” icon …

-This will place a shortcode for the element into your content …
+This inserts a shortcode into your content …